mhoennig/hs.hsadmin.ng/doc/test-concept.md

 *Mockito* can also be used for this kind of tests, to separate multiple integrations.

 Integration-Tests are relatively slow and therefore should focus on the integration.
-Internal issues should be tested through Unit-Tests.
+Java-internal issues should be tested through Unit-Tests.

 These Tests are always named `...IntegrationTest` and can automatically run in the build-process.

+##### DataJpaTest / Database-Integration-Tests

+In this project, a major part of the program logic is coded in the database as stored procedures, functions and triggers.

+This program logic is tested through *integration tests* using `DataJpaTest` because pure unit tests in the database are not only cumbersome but also easily lead to large test gaps.

 #### Acceptance-Tests